 The sight of individuals acting as a collective is as awe-inspiring in 2011 as one imagines it was in the Coliseum in Ancient Rome; when 10,000 souls sing in unison it is hard – nigh on impossible - not to be affected.

 It is why sport, and football in particular, creates such a compelling spectacle for television - the drama on the pitch and the reaction of the crowd spilling forth from the screen to corrupt and convert the viewer, who may well be on the other side of the planet but can no longer ignore the significance of the event.
-Read the rest of this entry »
+FULL POST

 There is little doubt in my mind that Leo Messi will be the FIFA Ballon d'Or winner when the award is handed out in Zurich in January of next year.
 As much as it would be interesting to speculate about who else could win it, there is no point.

 There are a lot of fantastic footballers in the list of finalists unveiled on Tuesday, but Messi is the master.

 This is a man who is head and shoulders above everyone else in the world of football right now.
 This is someone who is probably, along with Diego Maradona, Pele and Zinedine Zidane, one of the best players who has ever walked the earth.
 FULL POST